gbaruffa/liquid-edge-microservices-inference-public/README.md

 For more details, please read (and cite!) the associated scientific paper

-> G. Baruffa, G. Costante, F. Crocetti, L. Rugini, P. Valigi, P. Banelli, A. Detti, "AI-driven Ground Robots: Mobile Edge Computing and mmWave Cellular Networks at Work," submitted to _IEEE Open Journal of the Communications Society_, 2023
+> G. Baruffa, A. Detti, L. Rugini, F. Crocetti, P. Banelli, G. Costante, P. Valigi, "AI-driven Ground Robots: Mobile Edge Computing and mmWave Communications at Work," submitted to _IEEE Open Journal of the Communications Society_, 2024

-**Abstract** - *AI-driven ground robots are gaining attention for their potential to transform urban life in areas like transportation, public safety, and environmental monitoring.
-The daily growth of AI technologies is paving the way for complex and computation-intensive tasks that these robots could perform, a vision that, however, clashes with the need for plenty of computing power and energy available in the robot, which is only sometimes possible.
-In these contexts, using cloud/edge computing services in conjunction with very high-speed communication systems can allow the workload to be offloaded out of the robot and consequently make the use of low-power robots feasible for complex tasks.
-This paper combines contemporary cloud and communication technologies in an architectural framework designed to provide ground robot applications with the ability to offload part of their tasks to cloud/edge data centers connected by cellular networks.
-The resulting architecture is meant for microservice applications and uses Kubernetes, Istio service mesh, OpenFlow, and IEEE 802.11ad mmWave (60 GHz) Wi-Fi access points.
-The architecture is validated through a testbed in which a ground robot autonomously tracks a moving object through AI algorithms and whose microservices are deployed on the robot and on the edge/cloud data centers it can exploit during its movements in different cells of a cellular network.
-Overall, the proposed network and cloud platform is generic and can be used for many other mobile applications that need to offload some of their tasks to back-end cloud/edge microservices.*
+**Abstract** - *The seamless integration of multiple radio access technologies (multi-RAT) and edge/cloud resources is pivotal for advancing future networks, which seek to unify distributed and heterogeneous computing and communication resources into a cohesive continuum system, tailored for mobile applications.
+Many research projects and focused studies are proposing solutions in this area, the impact of which is undoubtedly increased by moving from theoretical and simulation studies to experimental validations.
+To this aim, this paper proposes a testbed architecture that combines contemporary communication and cloud technologies to provide microservice-based mobile applications with the ability to offload part of their tasks to cloud/edge data centers connected by multi-RAT cellular networks.
+The testbed leverages Kubernetes, Istio service mesh, OpenFlow, public 5G networks, and IEEE 802.11ad mmWave (60 GHz) Wi-Fi access points.
+The architecture is validated through a use case in which a ground robot autonomously follows a moving object by using an AI-driven computer vision application.
+Computation-intensive navigation tasks are offloaded by the robot to microservice instances, which are executed on demand within cloud and edge data centers that the robot can exploit during its journey.
+The proposed testbed is flexible and can be reused to assess communication and cloud innovations focusing on multi-RAT cloud continuum scenarios.*

 You can also watch a short video showing the robot in action.